sonda-red/blog/content/posts/04-intel-homelab-2.md

 ## 06 Secrets: SOPS, encrypted in Git

 I keep secrets **in the repo** but encrypted with SOPS (age).
 Flux decrypts at apply time, so I get Git history without leaking credentials.
 Policy lives at the root: [.sops.yaml](https://github.com/sonda-red/cluster-management/blob/main/.sops.yaml).
 I encrypt per‑app secrets next to the app manifests.
-In a helm context, Flus uses it's secret generator to decrypt the secrets and pass them to the helm release.
+In a helm context, Flux uses its secret generator to decrypt the secrets and pass them to the helm release.

 Keys are off‑repo.
 The cluster only knows the age private key needed by Flux to decrypt.